 Either way, this section reflects natural light into your home.
 Painting your eaves white is one little-known way to boost natural light in every room of your home.

 Even if your house exterior is a different color, you can still paint your eaves white-only.
-Because eaves angle toward the house, curb-side... appearance will not be affected.
+Because of eaves angle toward the house, the curbside... appearance will not be affected.
 You will only see them from within the house.

 02 of 07